GMalueg/Web-Dev-Final-Project/README.md

          - email='gmalueg@caltech.edu'
          - password='pass'
    - Error handling:
+      - 400 Bad Request: if required fields are missing
+      - 401 Unauthorized: if credentials are not valid

 3. POST /createAccount
    - Description: Submit user and card information to create an account.